Ramil-cyber/Ramil-Polars-Descriptive-Statistics-Script/README.md

 # Descriptive Statistics Script with Pandas

-This project contains a Python script that uses Pandas to compute descriptive statistics for a dataset and generate data visualizations.
+This project contains a Python script that uses Polars to compute descriptive statistics for a dataset and generate data visualizations.
 The script reads data from a CSV or Excel file and provides key summary statistics such as the mean, median, and standard deviation.

 ## Features